 Norman Doidge also introduces here the concept of critical period, such as that brain development goes through periods in which it is especially plastic and sensitive to change.

-Language for example has a critical period between eight years and puberty.
-After this period it’s hard not to have an accent when learning a new language.
+Language, for example, has a critical period between eight years and puberty.
+After this period has passed, it’s hard not to have an accent when learning a new language.

 The Brain That Changes Itself also says this makes sense from a biological perspective because children cannot possibly know what’s important (for more on evolutionary biology, read The Selfish Gene and The Moral Animal).

 Merzenich proved that human brains are plastic even in adult age, and that experience changes the brain.